apache/arrow-flight-sql-postgresql/doc/README.md

 # Arrow Flight SQL Adapter for PostgreSQL Documentation

 This folder contains the source for the public documentation.
-This is published to https://arrow.apache.org/flight-sql-postgresql/ by a GitHub action when changes are merged to the main branch.
+This is published to https://arrow.apache.org/flight-sql-postgresql/ by a GitHub Actions workflow when changes are merged to the main branch.

 ## Dependencies